YijianZhou/YijianZhou.github.io/presentations.md

 ### 2019
 - **Hybrid earthquake detection and phase picking algorithm using convolutional and recurrent neural networks ([paper link](https://doi.org/10.1785/0220180319))**
     Invited by Institute of Geophysics, CEA, Beijing, China (2019/10)
-    & at the 1st Symposium of AI in Seismology, Ocean University of China, Qingdao, China (2019/07)
+    & the 1st Symposium of AI in Seismology, Ocean University of China, Qingdao, China (2019/07)

 ### 2018
 - **AI-based earthquake detection and phase picking**